 1. Look along all the corners & frame of your viewfinder & think once is it all ok?

-2. Whatever they are seeing want in the frame or not?
+2. Whatever being seen in viewfinder is really needed in the frame or not?

 3. Is any change in angle is going to avoid background distractions?

 4. Is any change is going to avoid exposure problems like bright sky?